 Focus on your credit record

 A good credit record is your most important asset when buying a property.
 Keeping a clean credit record goes back to the key principle of “starting small”.
 In other words, applying for credit on purchases with low monthly repayments.
 The credit you build up on such endeavors will help you in the long run.

 According to Kay Geldenhuys, Head of Sales Fulfilment at ooba home loans, a good place to start would be store credit, cell phone accounts and bank loans – especially for other assets, such as a car.
 Being diligent about monthly repayments on your credit card will also significantly benefit your credit score in the long term.

-Programmes such as FLISP (Finance Linked Individual Subsidy Programme) can be a big help for first-time home buyers.
-This is a government subsidy for home buyers of a certain income level (between R3 501 and R22 000 per month).
+Government offers a housing subsidy programme FLISP (Finance Linked Individual Subsidy Programme) to qualifying first-time home buyers who have an income level of between R3 501 and R22 000 per month.
 According to the National Housing Finance Corporation, the once-off FLISP subsidy qualifying amount may vary between R27 960 and R121 626, depending on your income level.
 This amount can then be put toward the deposit or registration costs for a new property.

 Spend less on rent

 Keeping your rent low will go a long way toward achieving home ownership.
 Remember, your aim is to start small, which means your first property purchase should be the kind of property you would normally be tempted to rent instead, such as a one-bedroom flat.